Everything You Should Know About Stress & Hair Loss

 Watch Something Funny

-Laughter truly is the best medicine.
 If you’re feeling stressed, turn on a show, movie or podcast that will make you laugh.
-During a laugh, respiration, heart rate, and blood pressure temporarily rise.
+There is wisdom to the old adage that laughter is the best medicine, science backs it up.
+During a good laugh, respiration, heart rate, and blood pressure temporarily rise.
 This causes oxygen to surge through the bloodstream that then results in lower blood pressure and thus helps relieve tension and stress.

 Meditation is a scientifically-backed tool for managing stress.
 Meditating early in the morning before you leave the house will help you feel grounded and capable of dealing with situations and people that trigger feelings of stress and anxiety.